itsmohamedyahia/hashnode/clqb8ajre000d08jv94r6gn53.md

 What does 'lexical' mean?

-- 'Lexical' means relating to words, so 'lexical scope of a function' is the scope related to the wording of that function or the definition of that function
+- 'Lexical' means relating to words, so the 'lexical scope of a function' is the scope related to the wording of that function or the definition of that function.

 ```js
 function doSth() {